 Qu.
 To what extent do you agree or disagree with the following statement: Once a government has been voted in, they should have much more power to make decisions with less constraints.
 February 2020.
+Source: More in Common 2020.

-4.3 Weakening party identification
+Weakening party identification